gremble0/university/IN3030/oblig3/report.md

 Synchronization regarding the `factors` list of lists is done by first sequentially instantiating empty lists at the start of the algorithm, and then at the start of each number factorization we index into the list of empty lists to get that numbers factors list, and then update that list while iterating.

+Oblig says that the algorithm must parallelize each factorization, but I do not see a way of doing this that would be faster than the sequential version as this seems like an inherently sequential problem and since we are already utilizing all our threads to factorize other numbers this will not give a performance improvement.

 ## Testing
 While first making the classes testing was primarily done by running that class' main method with the different parameters specified in the oblig text.
 After the first implementations of each of the classes i made the TestAll class which i from then on used to verify the outputs of the algorithms and also to compare runtimes when making changes.
 I also continuously checked that the outputs of the factorization had not changed by comparing the new Factors_... files with the old ones by using the linux `diff` command.